onejaelee/Palau-Graphics/README.md

    > wget script to download all relevant climate variables from selected experiment and resolution.
 I recommend simply making a one line bash script to run all scripts back to back.
    #### tos_palau.ipynb
    > Takes all .nc files downloaded by wget script and filters them to be specific to Palau's EEZ.
 Organizes by experiment and organization and also creates averaged DataFrame pickle files and csv.
+  #### tos_graphic.ipynb
+   > Takes DataFrame pickle file screated from tos_palau.ipynb and creates Voronoi diagrams in Geojson files colored by temperature with a corresponding colobar.
+### TO DO:
+> Create image files for the Voronoi diagrams and save colorbar as image.
+### Instructions:
+  Run wget scripts to download files, process with tos_palau.ipynb and produce Voronoi diagrams and colorbars for surface temperature.
 ## Precipitation
   ### Description:
   Uses Pacific Climate Change Data Portal, Australia BOM rainfall data and creates graph for rainfall and number of wet days (with ENSO labels)\